 Key architectural features:

 The Databricks architecture offers “future-proofing.”
-By keeping data in open formats, organizations avoid vendor lock-in and can easily experiment with new AI tools that may emerge in the open-source ecosystem.
+By keeping data in open formats, organizations avoid vendor lock-in and can plug in emerging AI engines, vector databases, and agent frameworks without rewriting their storage layer.
 It is particularly well-suited for organizations with massive volumes of unstructured data that would be prohibitively expensive to load into a proprietary warehouse.

-This is a defensive move for Snowflake and an offensive one for Databricks.
+For Snowflake, strong Iceberg support helps counter lock-in concerns; for Databricks, broad format support reinforces its open-ecosystem positioning.
 Snowflake’s support for Iceberg means customers can now manage data in their own storage (like the Databricks model) while using Snowflake as the query engine.

 Snowflake’s AI strategy focuses on democratization and safety.
-Cortex is a fully managed service that provides access to industry-leading Large Language Models (LLMs) (like Meta’s Llama, Mistral, and Snowflake’s own Arctic) via simple SQL functions.
+Cortex is a fully managed service that provides access to industry-leading Large Language Models (LLMs) such as Meta’s Llama, Mistral models, and Snowflake’s own Arctic family via simple SQL and Python functions.

 What this means in practice: